Vienna: Danube

 Until 1870, the Danube in Vienna remained unregulated, with the river flowing through multiple branching side arms, making the area highly susceptible to flooding.
 The first major Danube regulation project involved cutting a new, straight main channel to improve flood control and navigation.
-As part of the project, the arm that ran closer to the city center was preserved and is now known as the Donaukanal (Danube Canal).
+As part of the project, the arm that ran closer to the city centre was preserved and is now known as the Donaukanal (Danube Canal).
 Additionally, another former arm north of the river was transformed into an oxbow lake, today called the Alte Donau (Old Danube).

 Despite these measures, Vienna remained vulnerable to flooding.
 To further mitigate flood risks, a second Danube regulation was undertaken starting in the 1970s.
 This project involved the construction of a parallel flood relief channel, the Neue Donau (New Danube), designed to divert excess water during high discharge periods.
 The excavated material from this project was used to create the Donauinsel (Danube Island), a long, narrow artificial island situated between the New Danube and the regulated main river.
 The effectiveness of these flood protection measures was demonstrated during the 2024 European floods, when Vienna remained largely unaffected.

 The four parts of the Danube: